00016180/event-app/README.md

 Clone the repository - https://github.com/00016180/event-app.git
 Open project file in VSCode
-Install dependencies by typing 'npm install' in terminal Start the app by typing 'npm start' in terminal
-Open your browser and navigate to 'http://localhost:3000'
+Install dependencies by typing 'npm install' in terminal Start the app by typing 'node index.js' in terminal Open your browser and navigate to 'http://localhost:3000'

 Dependencies' list